 NEW YORK (AP) -- Financial markets are sliding after the Federal Reserve said it could end its huge bond-buying program by the middle of next year.

-U.S. stocks fell sharply in early trading and the yield on the 10-year Treasury note rose to the highest point since October 2011.
-Gold led a rout in commodity prices and the dollar rose.
+U.S. stocks fell sharply in midday trading and the yield on the 10-year Treasury note rose to the highest point since August 2011.
+Gold led a rout in commodity prices.

-The Dow Jones industrial average was down 140 points, or 0.9 percent, to 14,972 in the first few minutes of trading.
+The Dow Jones industrial average was down 209 points, or 1.4 percent, at 14,902 in midday trading Thursday.